aribennett/ethicalalgorithms.github.io/resume.md

 ## Design

 Did novel invention and iteration for a product, taking it through all phases from prototype to scaled manufacturing.
 Coached introductory and advanced design courses in the Product Realization Lab as a teaching assistant.
 Instructed student in both how to execute their projects and how to approach ideas from a design standpoint, with an eye for feasibility, value and aesthetic.
 Taught the use of Product Realization Lab tools for both end use work and rapid prototyping to over 500 students, and developed mastery of the tools through both teaching and practice.
-Protfolio at aribennett.com
+Portfolio at aribennett.com

 ---